 Open Input debugger by going to Window>Analysis>Input debugger.

-You can double click on the device to show the buttons and raw reading from the device.
+You can double click on the device to show the buttons and raw readings from the device.
+If your device is displayed in the Input debugger, we can move on to the next step of configuring the input action.

 Creating a new Action